hkaanturgut/Automating-Windows-VM-Deployment-with-Custom-Packer-Images-and-Terraform-via-Azure-DevOps-Pipelines/README.md

 # Project Task and Steps:

-### We are going to install the following softwares & tools in the Packer image which are necessary for any Cloud & DevOps Person:
+### We aim to automate the installation of the following software and tools within the Packer image, crucial for any Cloud & DevOps professional:

 - Git
 - VS Code